dcmartin/motion-ai/README.md

 + Ubuntu18.04 or Debian10 VM (`amd64`); 2GB, 2vCPU recommended
 + nVidia Jetson Nano (`arm64`); 4GB required

-The initial configuration presumes a locally attached camera on `/dev/video0`.
+Run the following commands to update the system, install pre-requisites, and then clone and install.
 Reboot the system after completion; for example:

 ```
 sudo apt update -qq -y